Graham Dilley: Early life

 Dilley was born and raised in Dartford, Kent and was educated at Dartford High School.
 He played his early cricket for Dartford Cricket Club at Hesketh Park and trained as a diamond cutter at Hatton Garden before embarking on a cricketing career with Kent County Cricket Club.
 He first played for the Kent Second XI in 1976, aged 17.

 He was married and divorced twice and had four children, including Chris Pennell, who has played rugby union for England and Worcester Warriors, whilst his youngest son, Jonathan, has played cricket for both Gloucestershire and Worcestershire Second XIs.
 Kent cricketer Graham Johnson was a brother-in-law.

 Early cricket career

-A fast bowler with Dilley made his first-class cricket debut for Kent at the age of 18 in 1977, against Cambridge University.
-He failed to take a wicket, and was not selected again until the following season when was again wicketless against the touring Pakistanis, but again failed to take a wicket.
+A fast bowler, Dilley made his first-class cricket debut for Kent at the age of 18 in 1977, against Cambridge University.
+He failed to take a wicket, and was not selected again until the following season when was again wicketless against the touring Pakistanis.
 Seven wickets in his third first-class match, against Middlesex, followed, although he took only one wicket in two further matches later in the season.
 He was, however, selected for England Young Cricketers against their West Indian counterparts.

 In 1979, Dilley played 31 senior games for Kent, including taking four wickets for the cost of 41 runs (4/41) in a World Cup warm-up match against the New Zealanders.
 He finished with 49 first-class wickets at an average of 23.48 runs per wicket.